 Honors in the Major is designed to recognize student excellence within interdisciplinary and disciplinary academic programs.

-P: min 3.50 all cses req for major and min gpa 3.75 all UL cses req for major.
-Fall and Spring.
+P: min 3.50 all cses reg for major and min gpa 3.75 all UL cses reg for major.

 UR RE ST 497.
 Internship.
 1-12 Credits.